QuAIR/quair.github.io/mkdocs_src/RTM/about.md

-# RTM
+# MPQQ

-Quantum Resource Theory of Matlab (RTM) is a MATLAB toolbox for exploring quantum resource theory.
+MPQQ: Matlab Package for Quantum Information Processing and Quantum Resource Theory is a MATLAB toolbox for exploring quantum resource theory.

 ## Features